chrisnoonan98675/site/xl-deploy/how-to/use-tags-to-configure-deployments.markdown

 In XL Deploy, you can use the tagging feature to configure deployments by marking which deployables should be mapped to which containers.
 By using tagging, in combination with [placeholders](/xl-deploy/how-to/using-placeholders-in-xl-deploy.html), you can prepare your deployment packages and environments to automatically map deployables to containers and configuration details at deployment time.

 To perform a deployment using tags, assign tags to deployables and containers.
-You can do so in an imported deployment package or in the XL Deploy user interface.
+You can assign tags in an imported deployment package or in the XL Deploy user interface.

 **Note:** It is not possible to use an environment variable in a tag.